CaptainBobSim/Mech-105-Algorithms/In Class and Sandbox/README.md

-This is purely a working folder with MECH 105 Examples
+This is catch all working folder with MECH 105 Examples